 - The formulation and review of the Departmental Health and Safety policy and monitoring of health and safety requirements, implementation and performance is the responsibility of the Departmental Health and Safety Committee.

-- The Departmental Health and Safety Officer is Dr Sarah Mager (email@example.com).
-Her responsibilities include maintaining the departmental Hazard Register, which identifies hazards within the department, and reports directly to the HoD and to the University Health and Safety team.
-Sarah represents the department on Health and Safety committees etc. She is also responsible for ensuring that any accidents that do happen within the department (or during departmental activities) are reported.
+- The Departmental Health and Safety Officer is Dr Douglas Fraser (email@example.com).
+His responsibilities include maintaining the departmental Hazard Register, which identifies hazards within the department, and reports directly to the HoD and to the University Health and Safety team.
+Douglas represents the department on Health and Safety committees etc. He is also responsible for ensuring that any accidents that do happen within the department (or during departmental activities) are reported.

 - The departmental Laboratory Manager is Julie Clark (firstname.lastname@example.org).
 She oversees the use of laboratory areas, provides appropriate training to all staff and students who wish to use the laboratory, maintains a register of trained users and checks that individual laboratory supervisors are maintaining correct Health and Safety procedures within their respective areas.